0xntpower/0xntpower/README.md

 ### About

 I'm a cybersecurity professional specializing in low-level development, Windows internals, and malware analysis.
-Currently developing agents, tooling, and infrastructure at **ThreatForge Labs** while studying advanced exploit development research.
+Currently developing agents, tooling and some infrastructure at **ThreatForge Labs** while studying advanced exploit development.

 ### Writing & Projects